-Jesters held a freedom of speech privilege.
-They were one of the very few people in the court that could speak their mind freely and use humor to joke about the nobles, ladies and lords without causing offense.
+Jesters held freedom of speech.
+They were one of the very few people in the court that could speak their minds freely and use humor to joke about the nobles, ladies, and lords without causing offense.
 Most jesters were well educated and they came from diverse backgrounds.
 Although they were granted quite a bit of freedom, excessive behavior commonly resulted in a jester being whipped.

-There were two types of jesters, or fools.
+There were two types of jesters (or, fools).
 The first type was a natural fool that was moronic and nit-witted and could not help what he said.
-The second type was the licensed fool that the courts gave leeway too.
+The second type was the licensed fool to whom the courts gave leeway.
 Both were fully excused by the courts within reason.
-Another job of the jester was to deliver bad news that no one else would deliver to the king.
+Another job of the jester was to deliver the bad news that no one else would deliver to the king.

 The earliest European jesters were said to be ancient Rome's comic actors.
-They were referred to as Latin terms such as mimi, scurrae and historians.
+They were referred to as Latin terms such as mimi and scurrae.
 These comic actors of Rome filled similar functions that the jesters later were known for.
 Due to purges against comedians and actors because of their outspokenness, a large percentage of them were forced to flee to other frontiers in search of a more appreciative audience.
 These actors and wandering comics laid the foundation for later medieval jesters.

 The European jester inherited common traits of Roman historians and bards of Gaul.
-During summer months they dressed in colorful costumes and carried a viol or a harp across their shoulder and traveled to various castles and towns.
+During the summer months, they dressed in colorful costumes and carried a viol or a harp across their shoulder and traveled to various castles and towns.
 Their acts and songs represented feats of agility and were often accompanied by music.
-Stories of scripture, miracles of saints and legends of heroes were all common themes.
-They were commonly found in castles and at fairs as well as market places.
-Lords and ladies loved to reward them with gifts and the princes and kings employed the most skilled one to work in their court.
+Stories of scripture, miracles of saints, and legends of heroes were all common themes.
+They were commonly found in castles and at fairs as well as marketplaces.
+Lords and ladies loved to reward them with gifts and the princes and kings employed the most skilled ones to work in their court.
 Even bishops were known to retain the works of a jester.